 All of these options help you get paid.
-These are the three big guys that get considered when setting up an ecommerce site, but which one is best for you?
+These are the three big companies that get considered when setting up an ecommerce site, but which one is best for you?

 First, check out the pros and cons to using any of these services.
 Then, check our table to decide what option is best for you.

 |All are widely used by consumers||Clunky and plain|